 NOTE:

-BFA sends communications to current parents using School Messenger.
-Brand new DCSD families will need to set up their contact preferences on/after July 1 when their portal accounts are finalized by the District for the 2023-24 school year.
-This summer, we’ll communicate details about how to do set up your preferences in your parent portal.
+BFA sends communications to current parents using the DCSD messaging system.
+Brand new DCSD families will need to set up their contact preferences on/after July 4 when their portal accounts are finalized by the District for the upcoming school year.

 • Current BFA Parents and Douglas County School District (DCSD) Families should have their contact preferences set up within their IC Parent Portal account to receive General, Attendance and Emergency notifications via (1) a phone call, (2) a text message and/or (3) through email.